Sugar Talk Sugar Talk

 However, despite these differences in flavour and colour, it is worth noting that black treacle and golden syrup are not all that different in terms of functional performance.
 This is because black treacle is a type of treacle – a by-product of the sugar refining process like molasses – that is expertly blended with refiner’s syrup to develop a more rounded flavour profile, which is where the connection with golden syrup lies.

 Why?
 Because refiner’s syrup is a very similar product to golden syrup – it is also a partially inverted syrup, just with a stronger flavour.
 As a result, golden syrup and refiner’s syrup share the same functional qualities, such as being able to reduce crystallisation and withstand higher baking temperatures.

 Whether selected for Yorkshire and Lancashire county loyalties or to gain marketing advantages, black treacle, golden syrup and molasses can each play the leading role in developing the flavour and colour of parkin.
 And, crucially, each of these pure syrups can be easily substituted for each other without negatively impacting the texture of the parkin.

 Ragus is a specialist manufacturer of bulk pure sugars and syrups for industry, including golden syrup, black treacle and cane molasses.
-To learn more about these products, visit our products page here.
-To arrange your order today, contact a member of our customer services team on +44 (0)1753 215424 or email@example.com.
-For more sugar news and Ragus updates, follow Ragus on LinkedIn.
+To learn more about our products, please contact our Customer Services Team.
+To see more sugar news and updates, continue browsing SUGARTALK and follow Ragus on LinkedIn.